A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Problem Definition

 Our objective in this paper is to compute the MAP sequence of states, denoted as $x_{0:T}^{\text{MAP}}$, for the dynamical system~\eqref{eq::SSM} from the sequence of observations from time $1$ to the final time $T$, i.e., $z_{1:T} = \{z_1, \dots, z_T\}$, given by

 Solving~\eqref{eq::MAP_est} is computationally intractable, particularly when $p(x_{0:T} | z_{1:T})$ exhibits multimodality and/or lacks a closed-form expression, making exact analytical computation impossible.
-To address this challenge, we propose a \emph{sequential variational inference} to obtain an approximate MAP sequence solution.
-The details of the proposed MAP formulation are presented in Section~\ref{sec::method}.
-Before presenting those details, the next section provides background on the Stein Variational Gradient Descent method, which is one of the key components of our approach.
+To address this challenge, we propose a \emph{sequential variational inference} framework to obtain an approximate MAP sequence solution.
+The details of the proposed approach are presented in Section~\ref{sec::method}.
+Before presenting those details, the next section provides background on the Stein Variational Gradient Descent method, which serves as a key component of our approach.